Develop its senses

 From 0 months

-They say that babies of only four days can already distinguish one language from another and then they begin to show interest in sounds and words.
-Record your babbling and the different noises that you make, reproduce them and watch how they react.
-Then try all kinds of sounds, of nature, of the house, of the street …
+They say that babies who are only four days old can already distinguish one language from another and immediately begin to show interest in sounds and words.
+Record his babbling and the different noises he makes, play them back and see how he reacts.
+Then try all kinds of sounds, from nature, from the house, from the street...

 From 9 months

-Inflate a balloon in which you have previously put some bells.
-Attach a loop to the knot so you can catch it better and throw it on.
-When I pick it up, it will continue waving happily to hear how the rattles sound.
+Inflate a balloon in which you have previously placed some bells.
+Tie a bow to the knot so he can grab it better and throw it to him.
+When you pick it up, keep shaking it happily to hear the bells sound.

 From 12 months

 Fill several half-liter plastic bottles (empty) with different grains and seeds.
-One with rice, another with lentils, another with chickpeas, another with sugar, etc. Close them well; You already have great maracas for your baby.
-The different sounds that the beans emit will develop their sense of hearing.
-You will see how it catches your attention!
+One with rice, another with lentils, another with chickpeas, another with sugar, etc. Close them well; You already have some great maracas for your baby.
+The different sounds that the grains make will develop your sense of hearing.
+You'll see how it catches your attention!

 TASTE